neuralsorcerer/kvpress/README.md

 We welcome contributions!
 If you want to implement a new press, open an issue or a pull request.
 Refer to the [FAQ](#faq) for more information on how presses work and how to create new ones or check the [new_press.ipynb](notebooks/new_press.ipynb) notebook for a step-by-step guide.

 ## Available presses

 All current presses are training free.
-We provide the following presses associated with the following scores:
+Several of them inherit from `ScorerPress` and rely on a score used to prune the KV pairs with lowest importance:

 - `RandomPress`: random score
 - `KnormPress`: inverse norm of the key ([paper](https://arxiv.org/abs/2406.11430))
-- `ObservedAttentionPress`: average attention weight observed during in pre-filling phase (similar to [H2O](https://arxiv.org/abs/2306.14048))
 - `SnapKVPress`: average attention weight of the last 64 queries ([paper](https://arxiv.org/abs/2404.14469))
 - `ExpectedAttentionPress` (ours): expected attention weight during the generation phase  (see [this notebook](notebooks/expected_attention.ipynb))
 - `StreamingLLMPress`: keep only the first and last tokens ([paper](https://arxiv.org/abs/2309.17453))
 - `TOVAPress`: attention weight of the last query averaged across heads ([paper](https://arxiv.org/abs/2401.06104))
+- `ObservedAttentionPress`: average attention weight observed during in pre-filling phase (similar to [H2O](https://arxiv.org/abs/2306.14048))

+We also provide presses relying on a different logic:
-- `ThinKPress`: compress the dimension of the keys based on the channel attention score on the last 64 queries ([paper](https://arxiv.org/pdf/2407.21018)).
-Can be combined with any of the presses above.
+- `ThinKPress`: compress the dimension of the keys based on the channel attention score on the last 64 queries ([paper](https://arxiv.org/pdf/2407.21018))

+Finally we provide two special presses:
+- `PerLayerCompressionPress`: compress each layer with a different compression ratio (experimental)
+- `ComposedPress`: a press that composes multiple presses together by chaining their forward hooks

 For a detailed list of existing KV cache compression methods, check [Awesome-KV-Cache-Compression](https://github.com/October2001/Awesome-KV-Cache-Compression) or [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression?tab=readme-ov-file#kv-cache-compression)